dhutapratama/docs/http-tests.md

 <a name="testing-json-apis"></a>
 ## Testing JSON APIs

-Laravel also provides several helpers for testing JSON APIs and their responses.
+Lets also provides several helpers for testing JSON APIs and their responses.
 For example, the `json`, `getJson`, `postJson`, `putJson`, `patchJson`, `deleteJson`, and `optionsJson` methods may be used to issue JSON requests with various HTTP verbs.
 You may also easily pass data and headers to these methods.
 To get started, let's write a test to make a `POST` request to `/api/user` and assert that the expected JSON data was returned:

     <?php